When it comes to supporting children with cancer, it's personal.

 When Len Forkas' son Matt was diagnosed with leukemia in 2002, one of the first side affects was that Matt could not return to school.
 At the toughest time in his life, Matt could not be with his friends.
 He felt lonely and isolated.
 Forkas put a computer with a WebCam in his sons play room and another in his third-grade classroom.
 This was before Skype and FaceTime had been invented.
 Seeing the remarkable change in Matt's attitude and outlook persuaded Forkas to form Hopecam so that other children could stay connected with classmates while being treated for cancer.

-In 2017, Len is once again competing in Race across America with the goal of raising $1 million to help connect the next 1000 children.
+In 2017, Len competed in the Race across America for the second time and completed it successfully, and raised $1 million to help connect the next 1000 children.